Resumen

 - has organizational difficulties

-- avoids and/or dislikes tasks that require maintaining mental effort
+- avoids, dislikes, or is reluctant to engage in tasks that require maintaining mental effort

 - frequently loses things needed for tasks or activities